zbytealchemy/zephcast/docs/getting-started/installation.md

 ## Prerequisites

-Before installing ZephyrFlow, ensure you have:
+Before installing ZephCast, ensure you have:

 - Python 3.10 or higher
 - pip or poetry for package management